Delnegend/artefact/README.md

           Iterations
           Higher values give better results but take more time

-          Default: 50 for all channels, use comma separated values for each channel
+          Default: 100 for all channels, use comma separated values for each channel

-  -s, --spearate-components <SPEARATE_COMPONENTS>
+  -s, --spearate-components
           Separate components
-          Separately optimize components instead of all together
+          Separately optimize components instead of all together, exchanges quality for speed

-          Default: false
+  -b, --benchmark

-          [possible values: true, false]
+          Benchmark mode

   -h, --help
           Print help (see a summary with '-h')